-Aims Priority Actions Supporting Strategies Responsible 23-24 24-25 25-26 26-27 Futur 10.1.
+Objectives Priority Actions Supporting Strategies Responsible 22-23 23-24 24-25 25-26 Future 10.1.
 Pursue economic growth, innovation and diversification.
 10.1.1.
 Provide a promotional campaign with short videos to effectively communicate key messages in the Investment Prospectus to attract business and investment opportunities that will help to diversify and strengthen the economy.
 Key focus areas include the regional freight and logistics hub, intensive agriculture, downstream processing of primary produce, hotel accommodation, farm stay accommodation, ecotourism, renewable energy, and innovation and the digital economy.
-Chief Executive Officer • Completed - 10.1.3.
+Northam Regional Centre Growth Plan Chief Executive Officer • 10.1.2.
+Provide an industry attraction incentive (up the value of \$1 million) to attract a major employer to the region.
+Chief Executive Officer • 10.1.3.
 Provide a platform to showcase business success stories.
 Chief Executive Officer • 10.1.4.
 Partner with Wheatbelt Development Commission to advocate for Regional Government employees to reside in the area.
-Housing Strategy Chief Executive Officer • 10.1.5.
-Provide a review for the Northam Airport masterplan, with the view of facilitating expansion opportunities through infrastructure.
-Engineering Services 0 0 development with a focus on the Avon Industrial 10.2.1.
-Partner with the Wheatbelt Development Commission and Development WA to develop and market Avon Industrial Park to its full extent.
-Chief Executive Officer • 10.2.2.Provide entry statements and signage for Northam Light Industrial Areas to raise the profile of LIAs and local businesses within.
-Community Services • •
+Northam Regional Centre Growth Plan Chief Executive Officer • 10.1.5.
+Provide upgraded infrastructure at the Northam Airport to provide opportunities for expansion.
+Engineering Services • 0 0 10.2.
+Promote industrial development with a focus on the 10.2.1.
+Partner with the Wheatbelt Development Commission to develop and market Avon Industrial Park to its full extent.
+Northam Regional Centre Growth Plan Chief Executive Officer • Avon Industrial Park and Avon Logistics Hub.
+10.2.2.
+Provide entry statements and signage for Northam Light Industrial Areas to raise the profile of LIAs and local businesses within.
+Engineering Services • •